-Remember, a blue-chip stock is usually come with benefits including consistent dividends, predictable growth trajectory, and lower volatility.
+Remember, a blue-chip stock usually comes with benefits, including consistent dividends, predictable growth trajectory, and lower volatility.
 These are considered relatively safer than other stocks.

 However, you can benefit from them, provided you choose the right ones.
 Ensure that you focus on the valuation of the stock/company and avoid overvalued stocks.
 Also, align these investments with your investment plan.

 Remember, these stocks are not usually fast-growing.
 Also, they carry the risks associated with other stocks.
 Hence, it is important to choose them wisely.
 While these are a few suggestions that should help you invest, your conviction is more important.
 Research and analyze thoroughly.